Postgraduate Subject Descriptions

 FIN953 - Banking and Financial Institution Law

-Description: The subject is essentially about the application of technology for competitive advantage.
-Throughout the subject, the emphasis will be based on techniques and frameworks for "thinking strategically about a company's technological orientation”.
+The subject is essentially about the application of technology for competitive advantage.
+Throughout the subject, the spotlight will be trained on techniques and frameworks for "thinking strategically about a company's technological orientation'.
 A wide spectrum of business and technology issues will be covered that address the problems and issues surrounding the analysis and development of an IT strategic plan.
-Also, students are expected to research the current magazines, journals and electronic media for latest findings and examples on the appropriate strategies used to manage technology and innovation.

 ISIT903 - Enterprise Architecture Design

 The principle purpose of architecture is to translate strategy into infrastructure.
 An architecture provides a blueprint for translating business strategy into a plan for IS.
 An infrastructure is everything that supports the flow and processing of information in an organisation, including hardware, software, data, network components and their supporting staff and facilities from the application level to the inter-organisational level.
 This subject includes an exploration of enterprise architecture concepts, case studies and frameworks.